Project60/org.project60.banking/docs/user-guide.md

 #### Examples

-Given a transaction being a donation for a specific campaign, CiviBanking could be configured to suggest entering it as a contribution of the type "Donation", associated with the CiviCRM campaign and adding some information in the *Source* field for the contribution.
+1. Given a transaction being a donation for a specific campaign, CiviBanking could be configured to suggest entering it as a contribution of the type " Donation", associated with the CiviCRM campaign and adding some information in the *Source* field for the contribution.

-Given a transaction being a membership fee payment, CiviBanking could be configured to suggest entering it as a contribution of the type "Membership Fee (Reduced)" or "Membership Fee (Regular)", depending on the amount, and extending the membership afterwards.
+2. Given a transaction being a membership fee payment, CiviBanking could be configured to suggest entering it as a contribution of the type "Membership Fee (Reduced)" or "Membership Fee (Regular)", depending on the amount, and extending the membership afterwards.

-Given a transaction being a SEPA Direct Debit payment, CiviBanking could be configured to identify an existing contribution with the status "Pending", created for the SEPA mandate reference in the transaction purpose, and suggesting to set this contribution to "Completed" to mark the SEPA payment as successful.
-Alternatively, for return debits for failed SEPA debits, CiviBanking could be configured to suggest to be process it by setting the contribution status to "Cancelled" and adding a cancel reason given in the transaction purpose.
+3. Given a transaction being a SEPA Direct Debit payment, CiviBanking could be configured to identify an existing contribution with the status "Pending", created for the SEPA mandate reference which can be found in the transaction purpose, and suggesting setting this contribution to "Completed" to mark the SEPA payment as successful.
+Alternatively, for return debits for failed SEPA debits, CiviBanking could be configured to suggest processing it by setting the contribution status to "Cancelled" and adding a cancel reason given in the transaction purpose.

 ### Processing Statements